 I found this very beautifully made brass and wood contact printer in an antique store in La Mesa, California.
 I rewired it internally with period correct reproduction cloth covered wire, along with a new power cord and vintage style AC plug.
 The original momentary contact switch was broken beyond repair, so I had to replace it with a similar, but modern switch.
 It uses two light bulbs and has a built-in safe-light.
 The platen can accept negatives up to 5x7 inches.

-Left to right, a Weston Model 348, a Metraphot 3, and a Brockway branded Sekonic Studio Model S. Before auto exposure, you either used your experience or the Sunny 16 rule to set exposure, or used the exposure guide printed on the inside of the film box, or a handheld meter, such as the three shown here.
+First image, left to right, a Weston Model 348, a Metraphot 3, and a Brockway branded Sekonic Studio Model S. Second image, a ca 1968 Horvex 3 meter in original box by Metrawatt.
+Before auto exposure, you either used your experience or the Sunny 16 rule to set exposure, or used the exposure guide printed on the inside of the film box, or a handheld meter, such as the four shown here.